Connecting a bot via API

 <details>

-<summary>Example of the request body (webhook bot type)</summary>
+<summary>Example request body (webhook bot type)</summary>

 {% code overflow="wrap" lineNumbers="true" %}